tomaszmichalak/experience-manager-learn.en/help/headless-tutorial/chapter-3.md

 ## Authoring an Event Content Fragment

-With an ![DNL Event] Content Fragment Model created and the AEM Configuration for WKND applied to the `/content/dam/wknd-mobile` Asset folder (via the `cq:conf` property), a [!DNL Event] Content Fragment can be created.
+With an [!DNL Event] Content Fragment Model created and the AEM Configuration for WKND applied to the `/content/dam/wknd-mobile` Asset folder (via the `cq:conf` property), a [!DNL Event] Content Fragment can be created.

 Content Fragments, which are a type of Asset, should be organized and managed in AEM Assets just like other assets.